Subsampling Confidence Bound for Persistent Diagram via Time-delay Embedding: Topology of Periodicity and non-Periodicity

-In this section, we will show that under regular conditions we introduced before, non-periodic function is topologically trivial and periodic function is topologically a circle.
-And we will use this to test whether the sampling function is periodic or not.
+In this section, we will show that, under regular conditions we introduced before, a non-periodic function is topologically trivial and a periodic function is topologically a circle.
+We will also use this to test whether the sampling function is periodic or not.

-First, we begin with that non-periodic function has its time-delay embedding having a nice manifold structure and topologically contractible.
-Having a manifold structure is important for the confidence interval to be valid for non-periodic function as well.